essex-lab/grandlig-paper/T4L99A/README.md

 - `BindingSite/`: A starting place for mixed solvent MD simulations
 - `BindingMode/`: A starting place for investigating Toluene/T4 binding modes

-- `Titrations/`: A starting place to run GCNCMC Host Guest titrations.
+- `Titrations/`: A starting place to run GCNCMC T4L99A titrations.
 - `Titrations/T4_B_values.csv`: A file containing the simulated B values for each ligand

 # Running these scripts: